felix-lambert/felix-lambert.github.io/all_collections/_posts/2021-03-02-defending-technologies.md

 We also criticize google helping us with our spelling mistakes in english for example, or suggesting some answers, not enabling us to think for ouselves.
 But google might work so well for humans, because this functionnality is actually a great help for us: if we feel lazy answering, google can motivate us by giving us this fast answer, which is more polite.
 If we don't approve, these new functionnalities, we are not forced to accept them.
 We can decide to leave gmail for example.
 But we don't really, because I think it's for a good reason.

-The technophobe is fascinated by the end of humanity, destroyed by technology, while the technophile is fascinated by the tools of technology while neglecting its purpose (reducing suffering, for example).
+The technophobe is fascinated by the end of humanity, destroyed by technology, while the technophile is fascinated by the tools of technology while neglecting its purpose (reducing suffering for example).

 The right path is probably to accept technology without confrontation, as the best way to transform ourselves into an empowered and fulfilled human.